Pki03/Chatter/README.md

 - **ChatViewModel**: Manages chat data, including sending messages, uploading images, and fetching messages.
 - **HomeViewModel**: Manages the list of channels and handles the creation of new channels.

+## Features

+### ChatScreen Composable:
+- **Scaffold Setup**: Provides the main UI layout for the chat interface.
+- **ViewModel & State**: Uses `ChatViewModel` to manage state such as dialog visibility and image URI.
+- **Launchers**:
+  - `cameraImageLauncher`: Launches the camera to capture images.
+  - `imageLauncher`: Allows users to select images from the gallery.
+  - `permissionLauncher`: Requests camera permissions if not granted yet.
+- **Image URI Creation**: Generates a temporary URI for storing captured images.
+- **UI Structure**: Displays chat interface with message input and image sending options.
+- **Chooser Dialog**: Lets users choose between camera or gallery for image selection.

+### ContentSelectionDialog Composable:
+- Simple dialog to select between camera or gallery for image picking.

+### ChatMessages Composable:
+- **Message Display**: Displays chat messages in a `LazyColumn`.
+- **Message Input**: Input field for sending text messages.
+- **Image Attachment**: Icon to attach images from the gallery or camera.
+- **Message Sending**: Sends messages using the `onSendMessage` callback.

+### ChatBubble Composable:
+- Displays messages in chat bubbles with different styles for the current user and others.
+- If the message has an image URL, it shows the image; otherwise, it displays text.

+### ChatViewModel:
+- **State Management**: Uses `MutableStateFlow` to manage the list of messages.
+- **sendMessage()**: Sends text/image messages to Firebase Realtime Database.
+- **sendImageMessage()**: Uploads images to Firebase Storage and sends the URL to the database.
+- **listenForMessages()**: Listens for incoming messages and updates the UI.
+- **registerUserInChannel()**: Adds the user to the channel's user list in Firebase.

+### Firebase Integration:
+- **Realtime Database**: Stores messages and user data in Firebase Realtime Database.
+- **Firebase Storage**: Stores image files uploaded by users.
+- **Firebase Authentication**: Uses Firebase Auth to authenticate users and associate messages with the sender.

+### Permissions:
+- **Camera Permission**: Requests camera permission if not granted already.

+---

+### HomeScreen Composable:
+- **ViewModel & State**: Manages the list of channels using `HomeViewModel` and handles the state for the "Add Channel" dialog.
+- **Scaffold**: Structured with a Floating Action Button (FAB) for adding new channels and a search bar (search functionality not yet implemented).
+- **Channel List**: Displays existing channels in a `LazyColumn`, each linked to a specific chat screen.
+- **Add Channel Dialog**: A bottom sheet dialog for entering the name of a new channel.

+### ChannelItem Composable:
+- Displays each channel in a rounded box.
+Clicking on a channel navigates to its respective chat screen.

+### AddChannelDialog Composable:
+- Provides a `TextField` for entering a new channel name and a button to add the channel.

+### HomeViewModel:
+- **State Management**: Uses `MutableStateFlow` to manage channels and exposes them as a `StateFlow` for the UI.
+- **Fetching Channels**: Retrieves the list of channels from Firebase Realtime Database using the `getChannels()` method.
+- **Adding a New Channel**: Adds a new channel to Firebase and refreshes the channel list.

+### Firebase Integration:
+- **Realtime Database**: Channels are fetched and stored in the Firebase Realtime Database.

+### UI Layout and Behavior:
+- **FAB**: Positioned at the bottom-right corner to trigger the "Add Channel" process.
+- **Modal Bottom Sheet**: Used for adding a new channel through an input dialog.

+### Summary:
+- **HomeScreen**: Displays a list of channels, allows searching (not yet implemented), and supports creating new channels via a bottom sheet dialog.

 ### Setup Instructions